Meet Nicola Adams - Strictly Come Dancing 2020 contestant in first same-sex pairing

 “Johannes made history with Graziano in the last series by becoming the first same-sex dancers to perform and he’s made no secret of how keen he’d be to take on the role.”

-The Strictly Come Dancing live show is on BBC One on October 24th at 7:25pm.
+The Strictly Come Dancing is on BBC One on Saturdays at 7:10pm and Sundays at 7:15pm.
 If you’re looking for something to watch tonight, check out our TV Guide.